 On the Measure of Power and the Power of Measure in International Relations

-This publication discusses the impossibility of objectively measuring the concept of power, arguing that international relations as a discipline misconceived and misused the concept of power.
-In the first part of the study, the author presents a classic conceptual analysis to show that a general 'overall power' analysis is inevitably flawed.
-The second part introduces a more constructivist conceptual analysis, introducing the notion of performativity, and highlights the political battle over defining the criteria of power.
-The paper discusses the debate over US power, showing that the way power is conceived implies and legitimates particular foreign policy action.
+This paper discusses the impossibility of objectively measuring the concept of power, arguing that international relations as a discipline misconceived and misused the concept.
+In the first part of the study, the author shows how a general 'overall power' analysis is inevitably flawed.
+The second part introduces the notion of performativity, and highlights the political battle over defining the criteria for power.
+Finally, the paper discusses the debate over US power, showing that the way power is conceived implies and legitimates particular foreign policy action.

 © 2009 Danish Institute for International Studies (DIIS)